 - Fourth priority is given to an applicant who has a parent who is employed by King's or is a current board member

 - Fifth priority is given to all other applicants.

-Successful applicants will be notified (via email) by the last date for notification and contacted shortly after to arrange a time to meet with the Rector.
+Successful applicants will be notified (via email) by the last date for notification.

 Unsuccessful applicants will also be notified via email by the last notification date, however places may still be offered after this date and up to the beginning of the following academic year as Home-zone enrolments are confirmed.
 If your application is unsuccessful you may appeal the Board’s decision by asking the Ministry of Education to direct the Board of Trustees to enrol your son.
 Application forms are available from the Ministry’s local office.